SeelabFhdo/lemma/IntermediateServiceModel/doc/source/body.rst

         :java:type:`IntermediateParameter` to which the aspect was assigned.

-    .. py:attribute:: IntermediateMappedDataField mappedDataField
+    .. py:attribute:: IntermediateMappedField mappedField

-        :java:type:`IntermediateMappedDataField` to which the aspect was
+        :java:type:`IntermediateMappedField` to which the aspect was assigned.
-        assigned.

 .. java:type:: class IntermediateAspectProperty